uptimesoftware/monitor-citrix-xenapp/README.md

 monitor-citrix-xenapp
 =====================

-Check connectivity to XenApp, then gather metrics.
+Launches an ICO session to test connectivity.
+If successful, gathers XenApp metrics.